Kota-Uchida/vggt-finetune-for-underwater/README.md

 ### 5. Implement VGGT model
 Now your VGGT model is ready.
 There are several demo code to try using vggt on your own data. ``demo_viser.sh`` does forward pass of the image data and you can see the reconstructed 3d scene on viser. ``demo_colmap.sh`` does forward pass, and it produces estimated depth and pointcloud data in the colmap format.

+## What is customized about Infinigen
+These codes assumes the use of customized infinigen registered as a submodule.
+Refer to ``infinigen.md`` for explanation.